ZH-heng/technology_development/README.md

 **Dataset and source code for paper "Revealing the Technology Evolution of Natural Language Processing: A Scientific Entity-Centric Perspective".**

 This study analyzes the technology evolution of the NLP field from a scientific entity perspective.
-This project includes relevant codes for entity recognition and datasets, along with programs for entity normalization and calculating entity influence.
+This project includes relevant codes for entity recognition and datasets, along with programs for entity normalization and calculating entity impact.

 ### 2. Directory structure